-ITA 2113 - Intermediate Italian I
+ITAL 2113 - Intermediate Italian I

 An intermediate course in understanding, speaking, reading, and writing Italian.
 Taught in Italian.
 Lecture 3 hours.
 No Laboratory.
-Prerequisite: ITA 1413 or approval of instructor or Dean of Global Education.
+Prerequisite: ITAL 1413 or approval of instructor.

-ITA 2121 - Intermediate Italian Communication
+ITAL 2121 - Intermediate Italian Communication

 Practice in speaking Italian at the intermediate level covering a wide range of subjects: i.e., everyday language, intermediate literature samples, other publications, and current events.
 Conducted in Italian.
 Lecture 1 hour.
 Self-paced lab may be required.
-Prerequisite: ITA 2113 or approval of instructor, Dean of Global Education.
+Prerequisite: ITAL 2113 or approval of instructor.

-ITA 2143 - Italian Civilization and Culture
+ITAL 2143 - Italian Civilization and Culture

 Conversations and readings concerning Italian culture and civilization.
 Conducted in Italian.
 Lecture 3 hours.
 No Laboratory.
-Prerequisite: ITA 2113 or approval of instructor or Associate Dean or Dean of Global Education.
+Prerequisite: ITAL 2113 or approval of instructor.

-ITA 2213 - Intermediate Italian II
+ITAL 2213 - Intermediate Italian II

 An intermediate course in understanding, speaking, reading, and writing Italian.
 Taught in Italian.
 Lecture 3 hours.
 Self-paced laboratory may be required.
-Prerequisite: ITA 1413 or approval of instructor or Dean of Global Education.
+Prerequisite: ITAL 1413 or approval of instructor.

-ITA 2263 - Intermediate Italian Literature
+ITAL 2263 - Intermediate Italian Literature

 Development of reading skills in the target language using intermediate level literary texts.
 Conducted in Italian.
 Lecture 3 hours.
 Self-paced laboratory may be required.
-Prerequisite: ITA 2113 or approval of instructor or Dean of Global Education.
+Prerequisite: ITAL 2113 or approval of instructor.

-ITA 2320 - International Work and/or Study Seminar
+ITAL 2320 - International Work and/or Study Seminar

 Practicum with an international firm and/or study abroad.
 Focus on application and enhancement of language skills (oral and written forms).
 Lecture and/or laboratory equivalent.
-Prerequisite: Approval of Dean of Global Education and Associate Dean before enrollment and in advance of work/ study abroad experience.
+Prerequisite: Approval of Dean of Global Education and

+Associate Dean before enrollment and in advance of work/ study abroad experience.

-ITA 2330 - Italian International Seminar and/or Field Studies
+ITAL 2330 - Italian International Seminar and/or Field Studies